FoalTS/foal/docs/api-section/public-api-and-cors-requests.md

 --

-> If you are building a web application, you may not need to enable CORS for your API.
+> If you are building a web application, **you may not need to enable CORS for your API**.
 See [here](../frontend-integration/angular-react-vue.md) the section *Origins that Do not Match*.

 If you want different origins to make requests to your API from a browser, you need to enable [Cross-Origin Resource Sharing](https://www.html5rocks.com/en/tutorials/cors/).